email-markup-consortium/emailmarkup.org/src/pages/en/docs/vision.md

 ## Background

 Email clients have the challenge of dealing with third-party code: HTML email messages.
-For an email client to safely embed a HTML message, at they need to:
+For an email client to safely embed a HTML message, they need to:

 1. Sanitize the HTML message
 2. Embed the HTML message